dxjoshi/java_interview_prep/resources/theoretical-concepts/rest-api-notes.md

    The REST OPTIONS method is also used for the CORS (Cross-Origin Resource Sharing) request.
 3. URI (Uniform Resource Identifiers) is used to identify each resource in the REST.
 An HTTP operation is called by the client application to access the resource.
 4. XML and JSON are the most popular representations of resources in REST.
+5. **HATEOAS** stands for Hypertext As The Engine Of Application State.
+It means that hypertext should be used to find your way through the API.

 ### Explain the caching mechanism